Any questions? Give us a call: 800-909-8034

 Chairs and Tables Setup in Conference Room

-Who Needs Contract Grade Furniture?
+Who Needs Contract-Grade Furniture?

 1. Restaurants & bars

 Restaurants need tables, chairs, and barstools that can tolerate frequent messes and accidental spills.
-Furnishings need to be lightweight enough for restaurant staff to rearrange tables and chairs for different sized parties.
+Furnishings need to be lightweight enough for restaurant staff to rearrange tables and chairs for different-sized parties.
 Restaurant furniture must also be easy to clean so that the wait staff can wipe them quickly between each new group of diners.

 2. Hospitals

 Hospitals and other healthcare facilities see a large number of people coming in and out every day.
 All furniture—like chairs, beds, and tables—must be strong enough to hold the weight of heavier visitors.
-Healthcare furniture must also be easy to clean and have special coatings that handle harsh cleaning products.
+Healthcare furniture must also be easy to clean and have special coatings that can handle harsh cleaning products.

 Two MityLite Folding Chairs in Hospital Room